nuthanc/Angular-ReactiveForms/README.md

 ### Template-driven Form: Template

-* Check customer.component.html in demo-start-v12
+* Check customer.component.html in Demo-Start
 * card, card-body, form-group row mb-2, form-control, is-invalid, invalid-feedback classes are from Bootstrap
 * novalidate for disabling Browser validation
 * signupForm is the Form Model reference and is passed to save method on Submit